cyamauch/NoctSalamanderGrandPiano/src/README.txt

 corrected to standard pitch according to tuned.txt.
 For pitch adjustment, the built-in sound bank of the YAMAHA EA1 was referenced.

+Although waveforms and spectra are also used extensively in the tuning process, the final evaluation is based on aural perception of each individual sound and homogeneity/continuity.
+A USB audio interface Roland Rubix22 and studio monitor headphones SONY MDR-CD900ST are used for final adjustment and confirmation.

-Although the license terms of the original sound source require that the modifications be clearly stated, this project adopted a policy of clarifying not only that, but also the content of the modification process.
+The license terms of the original sound source require that the modifications be clearly stated.
+This project adopted a policy of clarifying not only that, but also the content of the modification process.
 Therefore, all processing was done by script, and FFmpeg (an open source product) was used for WAV data processings.
 All codes are available at GitHub repository.
 See src/do_eql+env_all.sh for details.
 You can change the parameters of the *.txt files, and run "make noct48" to generate your own piano sound (you need to get the original version of Salamander Grand).
 This allows for a level of complexity and fine-tuning of sound quality that is not possible through the GUI of VST plug-ins or filter settings within SFZ files.
 It takes about 12 minutes to build a complete 48kHz version (Core i5-8250U CPU @ 1.6GHz).

-Although waveforms and spectra are also used extensively in the tuning process, the final evaluation is based on aural perception of each individual sound and homogeneity/continuity.
-A USB audio interface Roland Rubix22 and studio monitor headphones SONY MDR-CD900ST are used for final adjustment and confirmation.

 Changelog: